 Who Can Perform a Phase I ESA?

-Phase I ESAs must be supervised by an environmental professional, and should be conducted by one.
+Phase I ESAs must be supervised by an environmental professional.
 ASTM defines environmental professional a few ways, but bottom line it takes 10 years combined relevant education and experience.

-The Phase I investigator should be an environmental professional with broad site investigation, remediation, and hazardous materials management experience.
+We believe every part of the Phase I ESA should be conducted by the environmental professional.
 Our site visits, interviews, and records reviews are completed by a professional with that experience - every time.

 What Property Transactions need a Phase I ESA?